Tax Implications of a Dividend

 - Isn’t taxed until your basis in the stock is fully recovered

-After the basis of your stock is reduced to zero, any further return of capital is taxed as capital gain.
+After the basis of your stock is reduced to zero, any further return of capital is taxed as a capital gain.

 Capital gain distributions might be paid by one of these: